mitchelljustin/pragmatic-lightning/index.md

 *This is because when a Lightning node restarts with a wallet already initialized, it blocks calls to most RPC methods until it's unlocked with the wallet password.
 There are two ways to unlock it, which one you should use depends on your needs.*

-*1. Manually execute an "lncli unlock" command after the node starts up and enter the wallet password.
+*1. Manually execute an LNCLI "unlock" command after the node starts up and enter the wallet password.*
-Remember, in our case you would have to run `docker-compose exec lnd lncli unlock`.*

-*2. Use the [`unlockWallet`](https://api.lightning.community/#unlockwallet) method on `lnRpc` in your code.
+*2. Use the [`unlockWallet`](https://api.lightning.community/#unlockwallet) RPC method in your code.
 If you do this, make sure you don't hardcode the wallet password or it might get leaked when you commit it to Version Control.*

 ## Generate payment request

 To charge money for the `/weather` API call we need to generate a request for a Lightning payment.
-In Lightning-land this is called an "invoice".
+In Lightning-land this is called an *invoice*.

 LND's RPC interface exposes a method called [`addInvoice`](https://api.lightning.community/#addinvoice) that does just that.
 Let's change the route handler to use it.